 This approach to investing, now often referred to as socially responsible investing, or SRI, is viewed largely in terms of what it doesn't do.
 Investors choose what not to invest in — such as tobacco, weapons manufacturers and alcohol.
-And, because SRI entails limiting the universe of potentially profitable investments, the implication is that though this might be a noble endeavor, the investor is doomed to lower returns.
+And, because SRI entails limiting the universe of potentially profitable investments, the implication is that though this might be a noble endeavor, the investor is challenged by a restricted investment universe .

 During the 1980s, Fortune magazine famously described SRI as "feel good investing" and "politically correct investing."
 But as interest in SRI has continued to grow, a new, more active and demanding approach to social investing has emerged based on the idea that social responsibility and corporate earnings should naturally go hand in hand.
 Dr. Michael Porter, of the Institute for Strategy and Competitiveness at Harvard Business School, summed up this new idea: "Corporate Social Responsibility can be much more than a cost, a constraint or a charitable deed — it can be a source of opportunity, innovation and competitive advantage."